spedu/shuffling-pines/README.md

   * "arrived" -> "pickup"
 * Remove the guest from the log
   * Performs a soft delete, just does not show up on form
+* Ability to edit guests from the guest list via inline form elements, updates on blur

 ## How to run